randy-jr-olive/gromari/README.md

-# predicto
+# CanGrow

-A Python Django app that scrapes stock data for the Toronto Stock Exchange and places it in an postgresql database, then uses that data to build a machine learning system to predict stock patterns for trading.
+A Python Django app that allows for the management of plant grow rooms.
+Sensor data is collected and displayed for each grow room.
+Lights and other connected devices can be controlled through the interface.
+Plants can be individually named and tracked and a grow log can be used to track watering, fertilization, etc.

 ## Getting Started